WestMichiganRubyTraining/discover_ruby/README.md

 You can't eat a recipe, but you can make a meal by following its instructions.
 We put the instructions inside of a `class`, which gets a name (in this case, `Greeter`).
-Notice the `end` at the bottom, so Ruby knows where your recipe ends!
+Notice the `end` at the bottom, so Ruby knows where your recipe
+ends: just like a method!

 We tell Ruby to "make a meal" by using the name of the class followed by `new`.
-Anything we hand to `new` (in this case, "howdy" and "yo") get passed along to the `initialize` method, which Ruby calls itself when it's done with all the other tasks required to make a new object.
+Anything we hand to `new` (in this case, "howdy" and "yo") get passed along to the `initialize` method, which Ruby calls itself when it's done with all the hidden tasks Ruby uses to make a new object.

 We put this new object in a bucket with a useful ("intention-revealing") name so we can give it orders later on.

 But there are **two** methods defined inside `Greeter`!
 The other one is `greet` and it gets copied into every object, so all the objects we create can call it.
+This is true of every method you define within your class: `initialize` is the exception.
+There are other kinds of methods to discover on your own: try googling *ruby class method* and see what you find.

-The other weirdness is that `@greeting = greeting` thing.
+One other weird bit is that `@greeting = greeting` thing.
 Why are we assigning the contents of greeting to itself?
 That `@` sign is important: that makes it a variable that lives inside the object, invisible to the outside world.
-However, the `greet` method is inside the object, so it can see `@greeting`, as we can see on the `puts` line.
+However, the `greet` method is inside the object, so it can see `@greeting`, as demonstrated on the `puts` line.

 ## You've begun your adventure!